isaac-mason/packcat/README.md

 # packcat

-packcat is a small library for serializing and deserializing objects to and from ArrayBuffers.
+packcat is a small library for serializing and deserializing objects to and from buffers.

 ## Table Of Contents